Patient Portal Software Development: Complete Guide for 2025

 • Remote Patient Monitoring solutions, etc.

-This portal type is great for small healthcare businesses, like local medical offices or private labs, due its price.
-They’re based on simpler software architecture and are limited in functionality; therefore, software development costs are reduced.
-Moreover, as the business grows, it can be challenging to scale it up.
+Due to its price, this portal type is great for small healthcare businesses, like local medical offices or private labs.
+Based on simpler software architecture and with limited functionality, a standalone patient portal reduces software development costs.
+However, as the business grows, it can be challenging to scale standalone patient portal up.

 Integrated patient portals